nips-2018-oss/nips-2018-oss.github.io/cfp.md

 permalink: /cfp/
 ---

-The organizing committee is currently seeking abstracts for talks and demos that showcase novel and exciting Machine Leanring Open Source Software (MLOSS).
+The organizing committee is currently seeking abstracts for talks and demos that showcase novel and exciting Machine Learning Open Source Software (MLOSS).
 The workshop is a great opportunity for you to share use-cases, development, philosophy, or other activities related to MLOSS.
 Smaller projects and those without a significant supporting organization are especially encouraged to participate for improved outreach and visibility.

 Possible topics include (but not exclusively):
 - Position papers for community growth/transition/diversification